groovy-tutorial/groovy-tutorial/Section2/Chapter2/Variables.html.md

     def myNumber = 1
     def myName = "Fred Nurk"

-A variable can be declared as being of a specific data type:
+A variable can be declared as being of a specific data type.
+When using a type, drop the `def` keyword:

-    def Integer myNum = 1
+    Integer myNum = 1
-    def String myName = "Fred nurk"
+    String myName = "Fred nurk"

 ### Dynamic Typing
 If a specific data type is not declared Groovy will handle the variable's data type.
 The table below illustrates Groovy's selection of a data type based on a value